BARATHB-K/CovidVC/README.md

 # Covid Vaccination Booking

+The Covid Vaccination Booking web application is designed to facilitate the process of booking vaccination slots for users and managing vaccination centers for administrators.
+The application is built using Node.js for the backend and uses React for the frontend.

 ## ADMIN DETAILS
 Admin UserName : Admin@gmail.com
 Admin Password:  12345678

+## ADMIN FEATURES
+- **Login**: Administrators have a separate login to access admin functionalities.
+Add Vaccination Centers: Admins can add new vaccination centers to the system.
+Get Dosage Details: Admins can view dosage details grouped by vaccination centers.
+Remove Vaccination Centers: Admins can remove existing vaccination centers from the system.

 ## USER DETAILS OR SIGNUP
 UserName :  Barath@gmail.com